bley-gold/Engineers4urservice/README.md

 # ENGINEERS4URSERVICE Static Website

-This is a static HTML/CSS/JavaScript version of the ENGINEERS4URSERVICE website, designed to work with traditional web hosting providers that support PHP but not Node.js/Next.js.
+This is a static HTML/CSS/JavaScript version of the ENGINEERS4URSERVICE website, designed to work with traditional web hosting providers like Domains.co.za that support PHP, HTML, CSS, and JavaScript.

 ## Files Structure